mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

    When the :guilabel:`Shipping Policy` is set to :guilabel:`As soon as possible`, the scheduled delivery date is 5 days from today: April 7th.
-On the other hand, selecting :guilabel:`When all products are ready` in this case configures the scheduled date to be 8 days from today: April 10th.
+On the other hand, selecting :guilabel:`When all products are ready` configures the scheduled date to be 8 days from today: April 10th.

 .. _inventory/management/planning/scheduled/purchase-LT:

-Purchase - lead times
+Purchase lead times
 =====================

-Simplify procurement by automatically determining dates to place orders from suppliers.
+Automatically determining the dates on which to place orders from suppliers can help to simplify the procurement process.
 Odoo calculates the supplier shipment *receipt date* and :abbr:`PO (Purchase Order)` deadline based on the required date the product is needed in the warehouse.
 By working backwards from the receipt date, vendor lead times and purchase security lead times are taken into account to determine the :abbr:`PO (Purchase Order)` deadline.
-This deadline  which is the date by which the order should be confirmed to ensure timely arrival by the expected receipt date.
+This deadline is the date by which the order should be confirmed to ensure timely arrival by the expected receipt date.

 .. image:: scheduled_dates/vendor-lead-times.png